Pallivet London vet

 At this stage, we are ready to proceed with euthanasia.

 Please note that the body’s muscles are completely relaxed after death.
-The eyes remain open, and after a short while the bladder voids urine (we have absorption cloths in preparation for this).
+The eyes usually remain open, and after a short while the bladder voids urine (we have absorption cloths in preparation for this).

 You will be offered time alone with your pet at this stage, should you wish it.